vsergeev/luaradio/new-to-sdr.md

 Frameworks offer a suite of operations and an API to flexibly define custom receivers, transmitters, or signal processing in general.
-These are useful for rapidly prototyping SDR projects, and may also be integrated into standalone applications.
+These are useful for rapidly prototyping SDR projects, but may also be integrated into standalone applications.

 <ul>